gabrielam0ura/gabrielam0ura/README.md

 **`Backend Developer`**

 I am a backend developer with experience in Python, Java, and PostgreSQL, working on web systems, integrations, and REST APIs.
-I have knowledge of frameworks such as Flask, Django and Spring Boot, use Gradle for build automation, and Pandas for data manipulation.
+I have knowledge of frameworks such as Flask and Spring Boot, use Gradle for build automation, and Pandas for data manipulation.
 I work with relational databases, focusing on performance, security, and efficient structure.
 I seek to grow technically and contribute to impactful projects.

 ### ⚡ SKILLS